lorenzleutgeb/atlas/ARTIFACT.md

 For example, to check the type annotation of the function definition `PairingHeap.link`, run

-    atlas --home=$HOME/atlas/src/test/resources/examples run "PairingHeap.link"
+    atlas run PairingHeap.link

-Note that the `--home` parameter corresponds to the module search directory, so the module `PairingHeap` corresponds to the file

-    $HOME/atlas/src/test/resources/examples/PairingHeap.ml

-The `--home` parameter is omitted below for brevity.

-Note that the last positional parameter in the previous invocation is interpreted as a regular expression.
+Note that the last positional parameter in the previous invocation is interpreted as a "fully qualified name" of a function definition.
+It is possible to pass multiple such names.
 This way, resource annotations for multiple functions can be inferred/checked together, even if their definitions do not depend on each other.
-An extreme, unrealistic invocation is

-    atlas run '.*'

-Which will attempt to infer resource annotations for all function definitions.
-However, the artifact also contains some non-terminating definitions (see `Infinite.ml`) and checking all at once will require a lot of time/memory.
+To enable type inference, pass `--infer`:

-    atlas run --infer 'PairingHeap.link'
+    atlas run --infer PairingHeap.link

 There is another subcommand, which is helpful to understand how definitions are translated before constraints are generated and tactics applied: